• Skip to primary navigation

 • Nutmeg (just a little for the rub)

-All of these ingredients are really easy to find in the stores.
-Try not to substitute dried ingredients for the fresh since the fresh flavors are really important for the seasoning.
+Try not to substitute dried ingredients for fresh ones since the fresh flavors are really important for the seasoning.

 Madeira wine is an Italian wine that is sweet and can be found in all liquor stores.
 It lends a beautiful sweetness to the ham glaze that makes this baked ham so delicious.